 The Oracle of Delphi

 According to Greek legend, Delphi was previously called Pytho (Πυθώ), a sacred place which served as the seat of Pythia, the major oracle who was consulted about important decisions throughout the ancient classical world.
-The stone monument known as the omphalos (navel) of Mother Earth — incredibly still exists there today.
+A copy of the stone monument known as the omphalos (navel) of Mother Earth — still exists in there today.

 The Oracle of Delphi, the Pythia, who was also referred to as the sibyl, was a priestess who would prophesy from the tripod in the sunken adyton of the Temple of Apollo.
 The god himself was believed to speak through this oracle.

 When asked a question, the Oracle — perhaps quite cunningly — never gave a direct answer, but spoke in allegories with “hidden meanings” and “ambiguities,” according to Plutarch, who was himself a priest of Apollo and a great historian.
 It was then up to the inquiring party as to how to interpret them.

 As the prophecy was regarded as the true word of divinity, the actual meaning, if it could be known, must be absolute truth.
 Believing this principle to be true, many of the best historians of the time spent a great deal of time trying to interpret oracular myths as actual realities.

 She had to be an older woman of blameless life chosen from among the peasants of the area.
 Alone in an enclosed inner sanctum (Ancient Greek adyton – “do not enter”) the Oracle sat on a tripod seat over an opening in the earth (the “chasm”).